Blissmode/RockPaperScissor/README.md

 # RockPaperScissor
-A basic implementation of Rock Paper Scissor game using JavaScript and Bootstrap 3
+A basic implementation of Rock Paper Scissor game created to practice JavaScript and Bootstrap 3